-5. Install the replacement PSU in the controller module: - a.
-Using both hands, support and align the edges of the PSU with the opening in the controller module. - b.
-Gently push the PSU into the controller module until the locking tab clicks into place.
+- Using both hands, support and align the edges of the power supply with the opening in the controller module, and then gently push the power supply into the controller module until the locking tab clicks into place.

 The power supplies will only properly engage with the internal connector and lock in place one way.